 In fact, I can confirm as a “former” marketer how easy and understandable the ordering process affects the brand’s success and sales a lot.
-How many times do we get annoyed by filling too many fields or something not working on the website!
+How many times do we get annoyed by filling in too many fields or something not working on the website?
 Gladly, IntoResin caused me no trouble.

 - Easy to navigate, simple website.
 All molds and supplies are grouped in logical categories, like Coasters molds and all products have pictures not only of a mold but how a final product can look like.
 Very helpful when you’re making a decision.
 They have search feature so you can just input “flower” and see all products.

 - 10% off with coupon ACRYLICPAINTING (if you click on the link the coupon code should be automatically applied).